shijisan/ID-Generator/README.md

 # ID-Generator
-Only for school, kinda cool though but python use case is inappropriate (imo)
+Only for school, kinda cool though but python use case is mid but automation so ye

 ## How to run
 1. CD to folder location